 - Secrets of Feeding a Healthy Family: How to Eat, How to Raise Good Eaters, How to Cook

 Please remember that these are general guidelines for expanding your child’s diet.
-Always ensure that you only introduce foods that are safe for your child’s specific food allergies and when unsure, consult with a healthcare professional.
+Always ensure that you only introduce foods that are acceptable for your child’s specific food allergies and, when unsure, consult with a healthcare professional.

 What challenges do you have with expanding your child’s diet?
 Any tips for other parents?